 Luckily, that first venture was the hugely profitable importing and re-selling of music records during the 1960s, alongside the management of the popular Student magazine; as a result, Branson was able to open a dedicated record store in London in 1971.
 He used the profits from this project to then establish Virgin Records, working with many of the artists that he’d previously interviewed for Student, such as the Rolling Stones.

 From there, Branson has created and developed market-leading products and services in aviation, media, beverages and rail transport among many others; his personal net worth is estimated to be around $4.9 billion, as he constantly seeks to invest his profits from one venture into another.

 Although Jay-Z (real name Shawn Carter) is better known for his musical exploits, the New York-native has demonstrated a wide array of entrepreneurial characteristics throughout his career.
 Indeed, unable to secure a major record deal, Carter initially sold copies of his recordings out of his car, before co-creating his own record label in 1995.

 Carter’s subsequent success in the music industry has allowed him to invest in a wide variety of business ventures, including clothing brands, real estate, nightclubs and even a sports management agency, where he represents several notable athletes.
 He has also invested in a champagne brand, launched a range of signature cigars and at one time owned a major stake in NBA franchise, the Brooklyn Nets.

-Although he continues to make music and tour heavily, Carter’s investments and businesses represent the main bulk of his estimated $900m net worth, while his wife – the singer, Beyoncé – is allegedly worth $350m through her own entrepreneurial ventures.
+Although he continues to make music and tour heavily, Carter’s investments and businesses represent the main bulk of his estimated $900 million net worth, while his wife – the singer, Beyoncé – is allegedly worth $350 million through her own entrepreneurial ventures.